cosmos/developer-portal/tutorials/7-cosmjs/5-create-custom.md

 $ npx telescope install @protobufs/cosmos@0.0.10  @protobufs/confio
 ```

-You can add wanted proto packages after `telescope install`, then you don't have to select them one by one.
+You can add wanted proto packages after `telescope install`, then you do not have to select them one by one.

-Then there'll be the packages and its dependencies (like gogoproto and google, etc) in myLib/proto folder.
+Then there will be the packages and its dependencies (like gogoproto, Google, etc.) in the `myLib/proto` folder.

 </CodeGroupItem>
 <CodeGroupItem title="Docker non-interactive">